See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

 The search bar in the Vulnerabilities section lets you quickly find specific information within the table by showing only the rows whose content match your search.
-It is advisable you search by entering the name of the type of vulnerability, repository nickname or vulnerability location (e.g., file name).
+It is advisable you search by entering the name of the weakness, repository nickname or vulnerability location (e.g., file name).

 Hide and show columns in the Vulnerabilities table

-Use the Reset to default button to enable only these recommended columns: Type, Status, Priority score, Open vulns, Severity overview, and Last report.
+Use the Reset to default button to enable only these recommended columns: Weakness, Status, Priority score, Open vulns, Severity overview, and Last reported.

 Note: Your preferences for which columns to see persist across Vulnerabilities sections within your groups.